serenial/openssl-windows-binaries/README.md

     perl Configure VC-WIN64A --prefix=<ABSOLUTE_PATH_TO_INSTALL> --openssldir=<ABSOLUTE_PATH_TO_INSTALL>
     nmake
     nmake test
-    nmake install #(requires a command prompt with administrator-privileges)
+    nmake install #(User Must be able to write to specified Install Directory for this to work)
     ```

 ## Building 32-bit Binaries